MikeHopley/ftl-ships-strategy/index.md

 Start two Mantis in the teleporter.
 I like the third Mantis on piloting, as that’s closer to the teleporter and makes the Engi more mobile.
 Start your fourth crew on weapons, then run to engines as needed.

 Consider upgrading teleporter somewhat early, as this lets you board automated ships.
+Also consider avoiding nebula beacons early on, especially if you are low on missiles.

 Weapons and shields are awkward to vent.
 Consider pre-venting them, then letting oxygen refill a bit.